 Are you tired of the overwhelm that the holiday season brings?
-Isn’t Christmas supposed to be a time of joy, not stress?
+Ready to simplify your Christmas planning?
+After all, isn’t Christmas supposed to be a time of joy, not stress?!?

 I usually host Christmas Eve and Christmas Day, and the days leading up to Christmas can be a whirlwind of shopping, cleaning, decorating, wrapping, and mailing last-minute Christmas cards with the hopes that people receive them before Valentine’s Day.